Key takeaways:

 How we chose the best HVAC apps

-To find the best HVAC apps, we looked for apps with useful features that are easy to use and designed to make common tasks faster and more efficient.
-Tasks that we considered include:
+To narrow down the best HVAC apps, we looked for apps that are easy to use and designed to make common tasks more efficient.
+Key tasks that we considered include:

 - Diagnostics